Margaret of Prades: Life

-She was the daughter of Peter of Aragon, Baron of Entenza (1352–1395), and his wife, Joana of Cabrera.

-On 17 September 1409, Margaret married Martin of Catalonia-Aragon, a second cousin of her father.
+She was the daughter of Peter of Aragon, Baron of Entenza (1352–1395), and his wife, Joana of Cabrera.On 17 September 1409, Margaret married King Martin of Catalonia-Aragon, a second cousin of her father.
 The bride was about fourteen years old and the groom fifty-three.
-Martin had survived all his legitimate children from his first marriage with Maria de Luna and was in need of a legitimate heir of his own.
-On 31 March 1410, Martin I died after six months of marriage.
+King Martin I had survived all his legitimate children from his first marriage with Maria de Luna and was in need of a legitimate heir of his own.
+On 31 May 1410, Martin I died after six months of marriage.
 They had no children.
-His death led to a two-year interregnum, which was ended by the Pact of Caspe, in which Ferdinand I of Aragon, younger son of his sister Eleanor, was chosen as the next king.
+His death led to a two-year interregnum, which was ended by the Pact of Caspe, in which Ferdinand I of Aragon, younger son of Martin's sister Eleanor, was chosen as the next king.

 Margaret remained a widow for about four years.
 She married her second husband John of Vilaragut in 1415.
 In secret, she gave birth to a son in 1416, whose name was Joan Jeroni de Vilaragut (1416–1452).
-John died in 1422 and Margaret entered the monastery of Bonrepòs.
+Her second husband John died in 1422 and Margaret entered the monastery of Bonrepòs in La Morera de Montsant.
 She died in 1429.